 Treatment for Chinese Evergreen Toxicity in Cats

 There’s no specialized treatment or antidote for Chinese evergreen toxicity in cats.
-The vet will perform a physical exam and may also do lab work.
+The vet will perform a physical exam and may also do lab work (run blood tests).
 After this, they will treat the cat’s symptoms and remove any part of the plant that may remain in the cat’s mouth.
-In addition, medications may be used to help with vomiting, pain, and manage breathing difficulties.
+They may advise hospitalizing your cat on IV fluids (a drip) to help support their recovery.
+In addition, medications may be used to help with vomiting and pain.
+You cat may also require additional medication if they are having breathing difficulties.

 If your cat seems to have a penchant for eating Chinese evergreen plants, then it’s a good idea to move the plant to a space your cat isn’t able to access.
 Just to be on the safe side!